SGhuman123/RPA_UiPath/Robot5_PDFDataScraping/readme.md

 # PDF data scrapper

-This bot processes 1,000 PDF invoices, extracts key details (invoice number, date, company name, total amount), and outputs the data to an Excel spreadsheet.
-Additionally, it logs successes and failures, moving invoices to respective folders.
+This bot processes PDF invoices, extracts key details (invoice number, date, company name, total amount), and outputs the data to an Excel spreadsheet.
+Additionally, it logs successes and failures and moves invoices to respective folders.

 **Key Features:**